 - Crocodiles sometimes prey on young manatees.

-- In fact, only humans are the biggest predators of manatees and hunt them for meat and skin.
+- Only humans are the biggest predators of manatees and hunt them for meat and skin.

 Manatee Fun Facts